denoland/fresh/docs/latest/concepts/middleware.md

 ### Example

-Initiate a new Fresh project (`deno run -A -r https://fresh.deno.dev/`) and then create a `_middleware.ts` file in the `routes` folder like this:
+Initiate a new Fresh project (`deno -A -r https://fresh.deno.dev/`) and then create a `_middleware.ts` file in the `routes` folder like this:

 ```ts routes/_middleware.ts